Last Updated on January 9, 2023

 Tactic 2: Categorize your products logically

 Although this is a basic trait that every online store must have, there are stores that get this wrong.
-Product categories and subcategories help the customer locate the exact product that they are looking for.
+Product categories and subcategories help the customer locate the product they are looking for.
 They save a lot of time and effort, especially if your store has a vast inventory of products on offer.

 To make things easier, you can also introduce a universal search bar on the website.
 The search bar can be made to remain static on all pages.
 Website visitors can use it when they want to look up information or find products.

-Further, a logical arrangement of product categories will also signal to Google which page to rank for maximum benefit.
+Further, a logical arrangement of product categories will signal to Google which page to rank for maximum benefit.
 It is like telling Google that ‘x’ is a product category page while ‘Y’ is an individual product page.

 Tactic 3: Optimize the product page